 The King Hunts Robin

-The king angered by the lack of deer as the royal party travelled through the pass of Lancashire1 to Plumpton Park dismissed Rad.
-De Strelley, for making false returns in his keepership of the forest (John Granby).
+The king angered by the lack of deer as the royal party travelled through the pass of Lancashire1 to Plumpton Park dismissed Rufus De Strelley, for making false returns in his keeper-ship of the forest (John Granby).
 Robin, meanwhile in Lancashire herded and killed the deer at will.
-Determined to capture Robin Hood, the king told Sir Richard at the Lea, “Whoever cuts off the knight’s head and brings it here will have the knight’s lands.”
+Determined to capture Robin Hood, the king told Sir Richard at the Lea, “Whoever cuts off the knight’s head, and brings it here will have the knight’s lands.”

 1. The route King Edward took along the Pass of Lancashire possibly followed the old Roman Road to York.
 It started near Blackpool on the west coast, then diverted south to Great/Little Plumpton near Westby, then followed the Calder, Ribble and Wharfe river valleys and continued east to the southern edge of the Forest of Bowland, noted for its wild boar.
 Within the Forest of Bowland is the Forest of Gisburn.
 At that time the land belonged to King Edward's son John O Gaunt so presumably the hunting was fit for a king.